Analysis | The best prop bets for Super Bowl LV

 No -120

 Mahomes was one of the most accurate and disciplined passers of 2020.
-According to Sports Info Solutions, he had an “on-target” rate of 71 percent (10th best) and he avoided tossing the ball into tight coverage (11 percent, the third-lowest rate behind Russell Wilson and Aaron Rodgers).
+According to Sports Info Solutions, he had an “on-target” rate of 71 percent (10th best), and he avoided tossing the ball into tight coverage (11 percent, the third-lowest rate behind Russell Wilson and Aaron Rodgers).
 That combination led to him leading the league in interception rate (six over 588 attempts, 1 percent) during the regular season.
-Mahomes also didn’t get picked off by Tampa Bay when they met in the regular season and he hasn’t thrown an interception during this year’s playoff run, either.
+Mahomes also didn’t get picked off by Tampa Bay when they met in the regular season, and he hasn’t thrown an interception during this year’s playoff run, either.

 — Neil Greenberg